A view from an open door into the sanctuary

 As you head back to main entrance, note over the table the piece of intricate embroidery from our sister church in Torda, Romania in Transylvania.
 The Transylvanian Unitarian church came out of the left wing of the Protestant Reformation in the 1500s and we remain connected to those communities today.

-Our flaming chalice, on an altar cloth with traditional Hungarian embroidery.
-On the table by the entrance is the chalice we light every Sunday, which is a symbol of the Unitarian Universalist faith.
-The chalice was originally designed by Austrian refugee Hans Deutsch for the Unitarian Service Committee (USC) (now the Unitarian Universalist Service Committee) during World War II.
+The flaming chalice (a candle or flame within a ceremonial cup or vessel, typically with a stem & foot) was originally designed by Austrian refugee Hans Deutsch for the Unitarian Service Committee (now the Unitarian Universalist Service Committee) during World War II.
 In occupied Europe during the war, it became an underground symbol to signify people/organizations who would help those escaping Nazi persecution.

 There are many different symbolic interpretations of the chalice.
 The chalice itself represents religious freedom from hierarchy or doctrine, and connects to our Universalism by symbolizing the sustaining support within the common communion of all believers and seekers of faith.
 The flame, in honor of our Unitarianism, represents the light of truth, wisdom, and justice.